swiftlang/swift/stdlib/stdlib.docc/implementing-a-custom-distributed-actor-system.md

 To implement a distributed actor system, declare a new type that conforms to the ``Distributed/DistributedActorSystem`` protocol.
-Then provide witnesses for the five required associated types, described in the sections that follow.
+Then provide witnesses for the five required associated types, shown below and explored in the sections that follow.

 ```swift
 import Distributed